RidiculousPower/persistence-adapter-sequel/README.md

 # Usage #

 The Sequel adapter is a Persistence wrapper for the Sequel gem.
 Using it requires specifying your method of connection to your database.
-At this point, only Postgresql has been tested.
+At this point, only PostgreSQL has been tested.

 ```ruby
 sequel_adapter = ::Persistence::Adapter::Sequel.new( :adapter => :postgres, :database => :your_database_name )